Cambodian Premier League

-The Cambodian Premier League (លីគកំពូលកម្ពុជា, Lik Kampul Kampuchea /km/) is a top association football division in Cambodia and administered by the Cambodian Football League Company (CFLC).
+The Cambodian Premier League (ខេមបូឌានព្រីមៀរលីគ, Lik Kampul Kampuchea /km/) is a top professional football division in Cambodia administered by the Cambodian Football League Company (CFLC).
 Contested by 11 clubs, it operates on a system of promotion and relegation with Cambodian League 2.

 History

 Origins

 The first domestic football national championship in Cambodia was first established in 1982 during the People's Republic of Kampuchea years.
 The competing clubs were primarily based on the Soviet model of official amateur teams formed by ministries, the police, army and other state owned enterprises.

 In the 2000s, the Cambodian League or C-League was brought about and was rebranded as the Metfone Cambodian League or Metfone C-League at the start of the 2005 season, courtesy of corporate sponsorship of the league's name.
 Over the course of the following years, the standard of professionalism would change with clubs being formed and clubs being sponsored by corporate entities.
 In 2018, it was announced that all clubs participating in the league would be required to have access to their own stadium before the start of the 2019 season.
 This was an attempt by the Football Federation of Cambodia to help further modernize football in Cambodia.
 In past seasons, many of the league's clubs have shared the Phnom Penh Olympic Stadium or the Old Stadium.
 Since its inception as an official professional league in 2005, a total of 36 clubs have competed.
 6 clubs have been crowned champions, with Phnom Penh Crown winning the title a record 8 times.